H-1B Visa for Entrepreneurs

 - the work is so complex or unique that can only be performed by an individual holding a bachelor’s or higher degree;

 - the minimum requirement for the job is a degree or its equivalent;

 - the nature of the work is so specific and complex that the knowledge required to perform the tasks are usually associated with the attainment of a bachelor’s or higher degree.

-The company must have the ability to pay the beneficiary's salary.
-Companies that have assets of less than $100,000 are unlikely to qualify for an H-1B self-sponsored petition.
+The company must have the ability to pay the beneficiary’s salary.
+Companies that have assets of less than $150,000 are unlikely to qualify for an H1B self-sponsored petition.

-An alternative to the H1-B Entrepreneur Visa is the E-2 Visa.
+An alternative to the H1B Entrepreneur Visa is the E-2 Visa.
 Before becoming a permanent resident I held E-2 Visa status based on the investment I made on my own law firm.
-However, the E-2 Visa option is only for citizens of
+However, the E-2 Visa option is only for citizens of Treaty Countries.

-According to Section § 101(a)(15)(H) of the Immigration and Nationality Act (INA), the H-1B is a non-immigrant visa, is granted for an initial period of 3 years, and can be renewed for another 3-year term.
-The spouse and minor children of an H-1B Visa holder can also come to the U.S. with a dependent H-4 Visa.
-The H-4 visa is granted by the USCIS and does not enable to work or to get a number of "Social Security".
-The H-4 authorizes, to go to school, to get a driver's license and to open a bank account for the period of stay in the United States.
-As long as the owner of H-1B remains in a legal status, the H-4 holder is allowed to remain in the United States, too.
+According to Section § 101(a)(15)(H) of the Immigration and Nationality Act (INA), the H1B is a non-immigrant visa, is granted for an initial period of 3 years, and can be renewed for another 3-year term.
+The spouse and minor children of an H1B Visa holder can also come to the U.S. with a dependent H-4 Visa.
+The H-4 visa is granted by the USCIS and does not enable to work or to get a number of “Social Security“.
+The H-4 authorizes, to go to school, to get a driver’s license and to open a bank account for the period of stay in the United States.
+As long as the owner of the H1B Visa remains in a legal status, the H-4 holder is allowed to remain in the United States, too.

 The H-1B is a non-immigrant Visa, but allows dual-intent.
 In other words, an H-1B worker may lawfully seek to obtain permanent residency (Green Card) while in H-1B status, and eventually become a U.S. Citizen.